harismiller/orbslam2-windows-guide/guide.md

 ```

 ## Video Directories
 Only the TUM and EuRoC formats require video directories.
-The webcam will take its input from the connected webcam and this can most likely be editted in the "mono_webcam.cc" file or by changing the webcam used although I did not get a chance to test this. <br />
+The webcam will take its input from the connected webcam and this can most likely be editted in the "mono_webcam.cc" file by changing the webcam ID although I did not get a chance to test this. <br />

 For both TUM and EuRoC the video needs to be converted into individual frames and a timestamp file needs to be created.
 To turn it into individual frames, I used VLC although any method will work.
 With VLC, navigate to ```C:\Program Files (x86)\VideoLAN\VLC``` or wherever the vlc.exe file is located in the command line.
 Then run the following command:
 ```